-Engineers planed to built a new radar system based on electromagnetic waves in the microwave region of the radio spectrum.
+Engineers planned to build a new radar system based on electromagnetic waves in the microwave region of the radio spectrum.
 Such a system would require smaller antennas and detect smaller objects than lower-frequency, longer-wavelength radars.
-Microwaves correspond to a region in the EM spectrum defined by having wavelengths between approximately 1 meter and 1 millimeter, corresponding to frequencies between 300 MHz (Mega = 106 Hz = 106 sec-1) and 300 GHz (Giga = 109).
-Today, microwaves are often used to transmit data from satellites in space to satellite dishes on Earth, but back then building a high-power source of microwave radiation proved to be a challenge.
+Microwaves correspond to a region in the EM spectrum defined by having wavelengths between approximately 1 meter and 1 millimeter, corresponding to frequencies between 300 MHz (Mega = 106 Hz = 106 sec-1) and 300 GHz (Giga = 109 Hz).
+Today, microwaves are often used to transmit data from satellites in space to radio dishes on Earth, but back then building a high-power source of microwave radiation proved to be a challenge.

 In 1940, John Turton Randall and Harry Boot, two young physicists working in England at the University of Birmingham, found a way to modify Hull’s original magnetron tube to make it produce microwaves with high enough power.
-The improved designed was called a cavity magnetron tube, and shortly after its first test runs it became the heart of the Allies’ advanced radar systems that were so essential, perhaps decisive, to the overall Allied victory in World War II.
+The improved design was called a cavity magnetron tube, and shortly after its first test runs it became the heart of the Allies’ advanced radar systems that were so essential — perhaps decisive — to the overall Allied victory in World War II.

-Although microwave ovens today have advanced since the very first designs, at their core they still use the same cavity magnetron tube harnessed so effectively for WWII radar.
+Although microwave ovens today have advanced since the very first designs, at their core they still use the same cavity magnetron tube that was harnessed so effectively for WWII radar.

 How a microwave oven works